smokeyfm/SmokeyFM-Admin/README.md

 specific `bundle exec rails g` command, which can be found on the README of the github page for each project.
 This only needs to be done once after spree is installed or upgraded.

+## Deploy

+This uses heroku ruby buildpack on the heroku-20 stack.

 ## TODO

 Other things we may need to cover: